rpaut03l/TS-01/AI/SD-M/AI-1-KRP-3.1/logical_agents_theory_guide.md

 | Soundness | ✅ Yes (directly implements entailment definition) |
 | Completeness | ✅ Yes (checks all models) |

-> 💡 **Kid-Friendly:** Model checking is like trying EVERY possible combination of a lock.
+> 💡 **Mind-Friendly:** Model checking is like trying EVERY possible combination of a lock.
 If all combinations that match your clues also match your guess, your guess must be right!
 It always works, but it's slow for big locks.

 ---